 Students continue to advance their further mathematical skills and are now exposed to hyperbolic functions and De Moivre's theorem, as well as developing complex numbers into Argand diagrams.
 They will also continue to work on their applied modules.
 In Statistics they will build further on their knowledge of continuous and discrete distributions, look at confidence intervals and explore hypothesis testing further.
 In Mechanics circular motion and dynamics for motion in a plane will be explored along with calculating centres of mass of objects.

-Mathematical ability, both in an abstract environment and also where it is applicable to reallife.
+Mathematical ability, both in an abstract environment and where it is applicable to real-life.

-Further Mathematics will undoubtedly strengthen an application to study Mathematics and the pure sciences at University.
+Further Mathematics will undoubtedly strengthen an application to study Mathematics and the pure sciences at university.

-Music Performance (Level 3)
+Music (A Level)